SmartblocksAT/SmartblocksWeb/README.md

 # Components
 This Project consists of two Components:

- - The web interface (this repository)
+ - The webinterface (this repository)
  - ESP32 Library (this repository can be found [here](https://github.com/SmartblocksAT/SmartblocksLibrary))

 ## Who is responsible for this?